 Child & Family Support Services

 Our program provides services to Minnetonka families whose children, ages birth to kindergarten, are showing challenging behaviors in the home or in their early childhood setting.
 Please call 952-401-6820 or email Dana Teller for more information.

 Early Childhood Screening

 Has your child been screened for kindergarten?
 Early Childhood Screening is a free developmental check-up required by the state of Minnesota for all preschool-aged children planning to attend public school.
-Download the Minnetonka Early Childhood Screening form.
+Learn more about Minnetonka Early Childhood Screening.

 Early Childhood Special Education